-Material Uncertainty related to going concern
+Material Uncertainty Relating to Going Concern

-Without modifying our opinion, we draw attention to Note 1(z) in the financial report, which indicated that the consolidated entity incurred a net loss after tax of \$1,778,384 during the year ended 30 June 2020 (2019: loss of \$2,352,622).
-The consolidated entity will be reliant on future capital raisings to continue as a going concern.
-This, along with other matters as set forth in Note 1(z), indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Without modifying our opinion, we draw attention to the financial report which indicates the consolidated entity has incurred a loss of \$830,072 (2020: loss of \$1,778,384) and operating cash outflows of \$699,438 (2020: outflows of \$787.234) for the year ended 30 June 2021.
+These conditions along with other matters in note 1, indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.